jsperson/ai_competition_oracle/LaunchKS_Technical_Walkthrough.md

 - Hosted on Redoc or Swagger UI

 **User Documentation:**
-- User guide (how to use PathwayKS)
+- User guide (how to use LaunchKS)
 - FAQ section
 - Video tutorials for key workflows
 - Hosted on Docusaurus site